androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

-The role requires experience in managing infrastructure using Docker, ECS, and Terraform.
-Candidates should be comfortable with containerization, orchestration, and infrastructure as code.
+The role requires proficiency in managing infrastructure using Docker, ECS, and Terraform.
+Candidates should demonstrate their ability to handle containerization, orchestration, and infrastructure as code.

 ### Lead Question

 **&ldquo;Describe your process for implementing a significant infrastructure change using Docker, ECS, and Terraform.
 What considerations do you take into account?&rdquo;** Look for a structured approach to infrastructure changes.
-Ask about any challenges faced and how they were resolved.
-Inquire about the impact of these changes on developer productivity and application deployment.
+Ask about challenges faced and resolutions.
+Inquire about the impact on developer productivity and application deployment.

 &nbsp;

 &nbsp;

-_Look for a clear understanding of containerization, orchestration, and infrastructure as code.
-Assess the candidate's ability to plan and execute infrastructure changes with minimal disruption._
+_Assess the candidate's understanding of containerization, orchestration, and infrastructure as code.
+Evaluate their ability to plan and execute infrastructure changes._

 ### Situational Scenario

 **&ldquo;You are tasked with migrating a monolithic application to a microservices architecture using Docker and ECS.
 How would you approach this project, and what role would Terraform play in your strategy?&rdquo;**